NachtRaveVL/PCA9685-Arduino/README.md

 ## Hookup Callouts

+### I2C Bus

+I2C (aka I²C, IIC, TwoWire, TWI) devices can be chained together on the same shared bus lines (no flipping of wires), and are typically labeled `SCL` and `SDA`.
+Only different kinds of I2C devices can be used on the same bus line together using factory default settings, otherwise manual addressing must be done.
+I2C runs at mid to high KHz speeds and is useful for advanced device control.

+* When more than one I2C device of the same kind is to be used on the same bus line, each device must be set to use a different address.
+This is accomplished via the A0-A2 (sometimes A0-A5) pins/pads on the physical device that must be set either open or closed (typically via a de-solderable resistor, or by shorting a pin/pad).
+Check your specific breakout's datasheet for details.
+* This library also allows multiple PCA9685 devices to be controlled by one through its proxy addressing mode (see examples for sample usage).

 ### Servo Control

-* Many digital servos run on a 20ms pulse width (50Hz update frequency) based duty cycle, and do not utilize the entire pulse width for their control.
+Many digital servos run on a 20ms pulse width (50Hz update frequency) based duty cycle, and do not utilize the entire pulse width for their control.
+Some amount of error is to be expected with mass produced servos, with higher quality servos scaling with cost.

 * Typically, 2.5% of the 20ms pulse width (0.5ms) represents -90° offset, and 12.5% of the 20ms pulse width (2.5ms) represents +90° offset.
   * This roughly translates to raw PCA9685 PWM values of 102 and 512 (out of the 4096/12-bit value range) for their -90°/+90° offset control.
   * However, these may need to be adjusted to fit your specific servo (e.g. some we've tested run ~130 to ~525 for their -90°/+90° offset control).